 It makes a great setup for a quick meeting or a few hours of work, depending on what you have to get accomplished.

 They may not work best if you need more privacy or need to discuss sensitive details such as financials.

 Depending on the time of day, the noise levels might not be suitable either.

 None of that was ever a problem for me.
 It was the smell of coffee that lingered long past the meeting and the coffee house visit.

-Still, if it gets you a check or closer to accomplishing dreams and goals, then a little complimentary inconvenience won’t hurt.
+Still, if it gets you a check or closer to accomplishing dreams and goals, then a small temporary inconvenience won’t hurt.

-A café is another fairly common meeting spot that won’t cost you a dime.
+A café is another fairly common and free way to have meetings.
 Cafés are small and intimate, and they may even be less crowded than a coffee house.

 Many of them offer WiFi to their customers too.

 As a courtesy, you should purchase something when meeting at a coffee shop or café.
 Tossing back a drink may not distract you much.
 Smearing food on your contract (or phone if you’re paperless like me) is another story.